martinz2002/cs225-sp22-zjui/computings/compass1/README.md

 ## Some pre-assumptions about the profession/risks, and priority

-We assume that lower profession / risk number have higher priority, which indicates that they will be earlier treated and be printed before the larger number of profession/risk.
+1. We assume that lower profession / risk number have higher priority, which indicates that they will be earlier treated and be printed before the larger number of profession/risk.
+2. We assume that people always find the closest available registration points.

 ## How to use the system?